enriquebarco/turbo-barnacle-chain/README.md

 # turbo-barnacle-chain
-a simple blockchain built in go
+A p2p network that allows users to chat.
+In the process of integrating a simple blockchain

 ![turbo-barnacle-chain](./turbo-barnacle-chain.webp)